mettre tag

 Replacing windows and frames

-In old or listed buildings, pay attention to urban planning rules: certain materials or types of carpentry may be imposed by the Architect of Buildings of France.
+In historic or protected buildings, mind planning rules: certain materials or window types may be required by the Architectes des Bâtiments de France (ABF).

-Installation of an efficient heating system
+Installing an efficient heating system

 Maison de ville rénovée par Maison Kyka